xebiaww/immutable-meetup/consul.md

 ```

 !SUB
-Try adding one more container to the cluster and `dig` agains
+Try adding one more container to the cluster and `dig` again

 !SUB
 Make this work with the web server image you made in the Packer section: